syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 ### Offset

 The `Offset` property of `AnnotationEditorViewModel` is used to align the annotations based on fractions.
-0 represents top/left corner, 1 represents bottom/right corner, and 0.5 represents half of width/height.
+0 represents top-left corner, 1 represents bottom-right corner, and 0.5 represents half of width/height.
 Default value is (0.5, 0.5).

 {% tabs %}
 {% highlight xaml %}